Gravitational Caustics in an Atom Laser: Discussion

 \section{Discussion}

-Our experiments demonstrate the generation and direct imaging of caustics in an accelerated atom laser.
-From a fundamental point of view, these experiments introduce the field of catastrophe atom optics.
 In contrast to catastrophe optics of light, catastrophe atom optics has unusual features and provides unique opportunities.
-For example, the pronounced half-ring shaped caustic appearing for sufficiently strong repulsive potentials would not exist without the influence of gravity, and a similar feature would be difficult to see with light outside of cosmological contexts.
+For example, the pronounced half-ring-shaped caustic appearing for sufficiently strong repulsive potentials would not exist without the influence of gravity, and a similar feature would be difficult to see with light outside of cosmological contexts.
+The experiments presented here demonstrate the ability to generate and directly image complex caustics in an accelerated reference frame.
+These experiments build upon and contribute to the field of catastrophe atom optics by introducing a powerful experimental setting for investigations.

-Our theoretical investigations complement these experiments by using a range of techniques.
-The results presented here are based on classical trajectories, providing a concrete demonstration of the principles behind classical catastrophe theory~\cite{Thom:1975, Arnold:1986} in a context beyond the usual setting in optics.
-Extending these to include quantum effects can proceed through a semi-classical expansion, with leading order corrections given by the \gls{WKB}~\cite{DeWitt-Morette:1997, Cartier:2006, Adhikari:2008b,Goussev:2013}, and full quantum effects included numerically (see e.g.~\cite{Edwards:1999, Schneider:1999, Schneider:2000, Mumford:2019}).

-As a future direction, the excellent agreement with the experiment allows us to validate these different approaches, and thus to design future experiments that will probe higher-order corrections.
-This system also suggests an intuitive approach for visualizing the origin of the generic cusp and fold caustics proved by Whitney~\cite{Whitney:1955}.
+This system suggests an intuitive approach for visualizing the origin of the generic cusp and fold caustics proved by Whitney~\cite{Whitney:1955}.
 Real-time dynamics provide a natural embedding of the mapping whose singularities define the caustics, and our technique of fluid-flow tracing generates direct experimental images of slices through this embedding, aiding the interpretation of such atom optics experiments.

 The complexity of the observed phenomenology suggests many interesting future extensions of this work, including the construction of more complex caustic networks and the study of departures from classical catastrophe theory as inter-atomic interactions and quantum interference effects start to appear.
-Furthermore, our demonstration of fluid-flow tracing might find interesting applications in the study of quantum turbulence or quantum shocks, where following fluid tracers can help to reveal the underlying flow patterns.
+Furthermore, our demonstration of fluid-flow tracing might find interesting applications in the study of quantum turbulence or quantum shocks, where following fluid tracers can help to reveal underlying flow patterns.